Zirek90/GameMasterHelper/README.md

 - calculator with basic operators below the textarea,

+- sound-bar with sounds to build a tension and evoking the vibe.

 I expect that it will make some game sessions better and easier to maintain.
 This project will be developing with time.

-Things to add in future: After clicking checkbox, task from reminder would be strikethrough.
+Things to add in future: After clicking checkbox, task from reminder would be strikethrough, add more sounds.

 ### App is not RWD and is displayed correctly for > 1000px screens